Glenwood High School, Glenrothes: History

 The building originally opened in 1962 and was fully renovated and extended in 1982.
 These renovations included adding on a second building known as the H block by pupils and staff.
 The schools has modern facilities such as a well equipped Library and Information Centre; modern gym facilities including a games hall, gymnasium, swimming pool, fitness suite and dance studio.
 There are also extensive playing fields and a blaze pitch.
 There are also purpose built Theatre Arts facilities including a purpose built suite of music rooms and a primary Drama Studio.
 The school also has eight computer rooms including 2 WiFi rooms (added in 2013).
 In February 2008 the school completed works to allow for disabled access by fitting lifts and ramps into the original main block and the H block taking users from the ground floor to the 2nd in the main block, and the ground floor to the 1st floor in the H block with ease.

-In 2018 Fife Council announced that the only money they had available for a new school building, which is badly required was to merge the school with Glenrothes High School.
-Still to be rubber stamped, it is hoped that the new school will enter planning once nearby Madras College's new building is finished.
+In 2018 Fife Council announced plans to merge the school with nearby Glenrothes High School.
+These plans were scrapped in 2025 due to a lack of council funds, with the focus being shifted to refurbishment of both schools.